-- Reporting parents delinquent in child support payments to credit bureaus.
+- Reporting the parent’s delinquent child support payments to the three credit reporting bureaus.

-- Filing contempt of court actions, which may result in a jail sentence if the non-custodial parent is found in contempt of court.
+- Filing contempt actions in the superior court which may result in a jail sentence if the Non-Custodial Parent is found to be in contempt of court.

-- Denying, suspending or revoking the passport of someone who owes more than $2,500 in child support.
+- Denial, suspension or revocation of the passport of someone who owes more than $2,500 in child support.

 Step 7: Review the Order

-Both parents have the right to ask DCSS to review a child support order three years after the order becomes effective, unless substantial change in circumstances can be shown for orders less than three years old.
-The request must be made in writing to the child support office handling your case.
-The review can find that the amount should be less, more or stay the same.
+Both parents have the right to ask DCSS to review a child support order three years after the order becomes effective, unless a substantial change in circumstances can be shown for orders less than three years old.
+The request must be made, in writing, to the child support office handling their case.
+The review by the local office can result in a recommendation that the amount of support should be less, more or stay the same.
 Medical insurance may also be added to the order.